Strong Sell On Tactile Systems: Bloated Stock Needs Compression Therapy (NASDAQ:TCMD)

 Thesis Overview

-- Numerous publicly available studies and claims databases suggest the addressable market for advanced Pneumatic Compression Devices (PCDs) is $300mm and not $5bn as management claims.
+- Numerous publicly available studies and claims databases suggest the addressable market for advanced Pneumatic Compression Devices (PCDs) is $300mm, and not $5bn as management claims.
 In fact, Medicare has covered PCDs since 1986.

-- We believe the true source of Tactile's growth is a kick-back arrangement that we believe has resulted in rampant overprescribing at the expense of patients, insurers, and the public.
+- We believe the true source of Tactile's (NASDAQ:TCMD) growth is a kick-back arrangement that we believe has resulted in rampant overprescribing at the expense of patients, insurers, and the public.

 - We believe these activities are coming to an end.
-Medicare has recently launched an industry-wide audit and Tactile has been disproportionately targeted.
+Medicare has recently launched an industry-wide audit, and Tactile has been disproportionately targeted.
 71% of Tactile’s claims audited so far have been denied for failure to establish medical necessity.
-We have found not mention of these audits by management to investors.
+We have found no mention of these audits by management to investors.

 - Changes to 10K disclosures may be foreshadowing some of the legal and regulatory risks for the company.